yuanbei/Nars-Wiki/OpenNARS-Glossary.md

 <br/><br/>
 **[Truth expectation](https://github.com/opennars/opennars/wiki/Revision-and-Choice-Rules)** - a measurement that combines _frequency_ with _confidence_ and maps to real number value in range [0,1].
 It is used to measure total importance of a statement when comparing different statements and choice is necessary.
 <br/><br/>
-**[Truth Functions](https://github.com/opennars/opennars/wiki/Truth-Functions)** - functions that determine truth value under different logical inferences
+**[Truth-value Functions](https://github.com/opennars/opennars/wiki/Truth-Functions)** - functions that determine truth value under different logical inferences